 - 1,716 m (5,630 ft) ascent

 - 181 m (594 ft) maximum height

 I used the Harvey strip map, which also includes the Northumberland Coast Path.
 It was only when I changed over from the map to a digital download, that I realised that the two routes didn’t agree.
-The Harvey map follows the well signed, official route, whereas my download followed a more adventurous route along the cliffs.
+The Harvey map follows the well signed, official route, whereas my download followed a more adventurous route along the cliffs towards the end.